jgraph/www.diagrams.net-source/_posts/2200-02-18-atlassian-cloud-hosted-comparison.md

 **Update draw.io automatically** - no need to do anything.
 Like all Marketplace apps in Confluence Cloud, your draw.io app will automatically apply updates as they are released.

-**Change the size of a diagram on a page:** As Atlassian hasn't implemented a similar macro-resize function, you can only [resize the draw.io diagram on a Confluence Cloud page](/doc/faq/resize-viewer-confluence-cloud.html) by changing your diagran's zoom percentage.
+**Change the size of a diagram on a page** by changing it's zoom percentage.
+As Atlassian hasn't implemented a similar macro-resize function, you can only [resize the draw.io diagram on a Confluence Cloud page](/doc/faq/resize-viewer-confluence-cloud.html).

+**Enter mathematical equations in LaTeX or AsciiMath** and draw.io for Cloud will use MathJax to render your equation when you enable _Extras > Mathematical Typesetting_ in the draw.io editor.

+**[Insert PlantUML and Graphiz DOT code](https://drawio-app.com/use-plantuml-in-draw-io/)** to add an image of your diagram via _Arrange > Insert > Advanced > PlantUML_.

 ## draw.io for Data Center / Server